 Systems or products with the ENERGY STAR label have exceeded certain requirements put in place by the U.S. Environmental Protection Agency and the U.S. Department of Energy to conserve energy and reduce greenhouse gas emissions.
 Participation in the ENERGY STAR program is voluntary, so products bearing this label have gone above and beyond industry standards to ensure energy efficiency.
 Choosing an ENERGY STAR product or system can help you save as much as 30% on your heating and cooling costs, in addition to their eco-friendly conservation of resources.

-What does the acronym SEER mean?
+What does SEER mean?
 EER?
 HSPF?

 These HVAC industry terms refer to a system’s efficiency.
 SEER means seasonal energy efficiency ratio and is used to measure the performance efficiency of a central air conditioner.
 The higher the SEER, the more efficient it is.
 EER stands for energy efficiency ratio and measures how well the system will operate when the outdoor temperature is 95 degrees.
 The higher the EER, the more efficient the system.
 Consider both when choosing an air conditioner.
 HPSF stands for heat seasonal performance factor and measures the heating efficiency of a heat pump.
 When you’re looking for a new system, Climatech Heating & Cooling, Inc. can help you make sense of these terms.